AnaJoselynAlarcon/Securing-ReactNative/TotallySecureMathApp/SecurityAssesment.md

 🔒 **Type of Vulnerability: Insecure Data Storage**
 **Description:** User notes are stored in the AsyncStorage without encryption or additional security measures, such as data obfuscation or access controls.
-**Potential Issues:** This vulnerability exposes user data to potential unauthorized access if the device is compromised.
+**Potential Issues:** This vulnerability exposes user data to potential unauthorized access if the device is compromised[1].
 Attackers could extract sensitive information stored in the AsyncStorage, including user credentials or sensitive notes.

 🔑 **Type of Vulnerability: Improper Authentication**
 **Description:** User authentication is not properly implemented in the component.
 It relies on the user object passed through navigation params without any validation or verification.
 **Potential Issues:** Lack of proper authentication allows potential attackers to access the Notes component without valid credentials.
-Attackers could exploit this vulnerability to gain unauthorized access to sensitive user data or perform unauthorized actions within the application.
+Attackers could exploit this vulnerability to gain unauthorized access to sensitive user data or perform unauthorized actions[2] within the application.

 🛡️ **Type of Vulnerability: Insufficient Input Validation**
 **Description:** User input for note titles and equations is not sufficiently validated.
 The component allows empty titles or equations to be added as notes.
 **Potential Issues:** Insufficient input validation increases the risk of storing malformed or unexpected data, leading to potential application errors or data corruption.
-Attackers could leverage this vulnerability to inject malicious code or trigger unexpected behavior within the application.
+Attackers could leverage this vulnerability to inject malicious code or trigger unexpected behavior[3] within the application.

 🚨 **Type of Vulnerability: Insecure Code Practices**
 **Description:** The component lacks proper error handling and exception management, such as try-catch blocks or error logging.